Dorothy-Ho-Vy/Sample_SQL_Python_template/README.md

  _Example:_

-✔️ Identify high-demand products and sales trends.
-✔️ Optimize inventory levels to prevent overstocking or stockouts.
+✔️ Identify the behaviour in their first transaction.
-✔️ Provide actionable insights through Power BI dashboards.
+✔️ Provide actionable insights to increase retention rate

 ---